SIGN UP FOR NEWSLETTER

-The Navratri2021 season is on.
+The Navratri2022 season is on.
 People are looking forward to festive cheer & fun although they are well aware that the Covid pandemic is still around.
 The fact is, everyone is looking forward to good times.
-However, the celebrations will be subdued this year and entry to crowded places will be restricted.
+However, the celebrations are subdued this year and entry to crowded places will be restricted.

 As we are all aware, Durga Puja is the most important festival in West Bengal.
 Starting from the 6th day till the 9th day of Navratri, the whole State is in a festive mood.
-Pandals & marques are erected and the idol of Durga the Goddess is installed therin.
-Folklore has it that the goddess took the form of a demon in order to kill the demon(asura) king Mahisasura.
+Idols of Goddess Durga is erected in Pandals & marques .
+Folklore has it that the goddess takes the form of a demon in order to kill the demon(asura) king Mahisasura.
 She is hence referred to as Mahishasura Mardini.
-Goddess Durga is worshipped with music, dhol, conch shells, singing & dancing.
-This goes on for 9 days.
+For 9 days ,people worship Goddess Durga with music, dhol, conch shells, singing & dancing.

-The artisans prepare idols of the goddess in a variety of shapes & sizes.
+The artists prepare idols of the Goddess Durga slaying the demon in a variety of shapes & sizes.
 Some sitting atop a lion & some killing the demon and so on.
 The materials used vary from mud to paper and wood.
 The lifelike idol of goddess Durga is really a work of art.

 Artisans who make the Durga idols come from a village called Kumartuli in Kolkata.
 Kumartuli literally means “potter community”.
 About 100 -200 potter families live in that area.

 In Chennai & Bangalore, it is considered auspicious to invite people home during Navratri.
-It is less of a community celebration in that sense.
 Pujas for the goddesses Lakshmi, Saraswati & Durga are held in the mornings.
 There is a colorful display of mud dolls (golu dolls) in homes for 9 days.
 The magic of Indian mythology is exhibited through the dolls.
 Themes from the Ramayana, Mahabharata & several other puranas are beautifully displayed in this manner.

 Homes are cleaned & decorated.
 Music is central to Navratri celebrations.
-Carnatic vocal music, violin, the dhol (mridangam) & flute are all practiced and performed in this period.
-It is an auspicious beginning for children to start to learn performing arts in this season.
+Women sing Carnatic vocal musi and play the violin, the dhol (mridangam) & flute It is an auspicious beginning for children to start to learn performing arts in this season.

 Navratri starts with the Kalash (metal pot) puja in individual homes.
 A small idol of goddess Durga is installed on the Kalash and a daily puja /worship with flowers and fruits is undertaken.
 Unmarried young girls are invited home and food and clothing are distributed to them.